Anatomy of the Linux kernel

 When discussing architecture of a large and complex system, you can view the system from many perspectives.
 One goal of an architectural decomposition is to provide a way to better understand the source, and that's what we'll do here.

 The Linux kernel implements a number of important architectural attributes.
 At a high level, and at lower levels, the kernel is layered into a number of distinct subsystems.
 Linux can also be considered monolithic because it lumps all of the basic services into the kernel.
 This differs from a microkernel architecture where the kernel provides basic services such as communication, I/O, and memory and process management, and more specific services are plugged in to the microkernel layer.
 Each has its own advantages, but I'll steer clear of that debate.

 Over time, the Linux kernel has become efficient in terms of both memory and CPU usage, as well as extremely stable.
 But the most interesting aspect of Linux, given its size and complexity, is its portability.
 Linux can be compiled to run on a huge number of processors and platforms with different architectural constraints and needs.
 One example is the ability for Linux to run on a process with a memory management unit (MMU), as well as those that provide no MMU.
 The uClinux port of the Linux kernel provides for non-MMU support.
-See the Resources section for more details.

 Major subsystems of the Linux kernel